Finitary affine oriented matroids: Affine oriented matroids (AOM)

 Finally,~\eqref{i:sum} gives $X\oplus (-Y)=(X\circ (-Y))\oplus (-Y\circ X)$.
 Together we obtain that $X\oplus (-Y)$ is contained in the set on the left-hand side.
 This concludes the proof. \end{itemize}

 \end{proof}

+\begin{examplenew} In Figure~\ref{fig:annotated} we illustrate the operations involved in the covector axioms of AOMs in Proposition~\ref{prop:AOMCOM} on the example of the realizable AOM from Figure~\ref{fig:arrangement}.
+First, we choose two points $X,Y$ identified with the corresponding sign vectors and add the auxiliary (dashed) line $\ell$ defined by the two points.
+The fact that a point on $\ell$ close to $X$ towards $Y$ as well as away from $Y$ is also in the arrangement, respectively, corresponds to the covectors $X\circ Y\in\covset$ and $X\circ -Y\in\covset$, respectively.
+The intersection points of $\ell$ with the hyperplanes $H_2$ and $H_3$, respectively, correspond to the elements of $I(X,Y;\covset)$.

+Now, $Z,W$ are sign vectors corresponding to two maximal cells bounded by the parallel hyperplanes $H_3,H_4$.
+The sign vector $Z\oplus -W$ can be seen as the intersection point of the hyperplanes at infinity, i.e., with the auxiliary equator.
+The fact that $(Z\oplus -W)\circ \covset\subseteq\covset$ can be interpreted by saying that all points "close to $(Z\oplus -W)$" towards existing cells of the arrangement also form part of the arrangement.
+Hence, the name \emph{peripheral} composition. \end{examplenew}

 Let us compare the axiomatization from Proposition~\ref{prop:AOMCOM} with axiomatizations for COMs and OMs, even if those are usually given for finite ground sets.
-Following~\cite{Ban-18} a COM is a system of sign-vectors satisfying (FS) and (SE).
+Following~\cite{Ban-18} a COM is a system of sign vectors satisfying (FS) and (SE).
 Thus, from Proposition~\ref{prop:AOMCOM} one immediately deduces:

 \begin{corollary} Every AOM is a COM. \end{corollary}